Man on the run after robbing south Macon store at gunpoint

 Get more news and information from 13WMAZ by downloading our 13WMAZ+ app on our Roku and Amazon Fire Stick devices.

-This allows you to watch more 13WMAZ on-demand and access your favorite 13WMAZ shows like Central Georgia Focus, our More Than a Number special and our Summer Safety Guide.
+This allows you to watch more 13WMAZ on-demand and access your favorite 13WMAZ shows like Central Georgia Focus and our More Than a Number special.

 Here is more on our 13WMAZ+ app and how you can download it today: